ldeluca/metawear/plugins/com.lisaseacat.metawear/README.md

 ### Parameters

 - __clearPattern__: boolean value to indicate whether the color pattern should be cleared out.
 If you were to call the play method after calling the stop method with the clearPattern flag set to true, nothing will play because the pattern has been removed.
-Instead you'll have to first add a color to the pattern with the 'neopixel' function.
+Instead you'll have to first add a color to the pattern with the 'setLED' function.

 ## motor